Butter Pecan Pound Cake

 • Grease and flour a tube pan.
 Preheat oven to 325 degrees F. See Notes.

-• In a separate bowl, whisk the cake flour, salt, and baking powder for 30 seconds to combine.
+• In a separate bowl, whisk the flour, salt, and baking powder for 30 seconds to combine.
 Set aside for later.

 • Mix the butter with the paddle attachment (if using a stand mixer) on medium speed until smooth.
 Gradually add the brown and white sugar and beat until light and fluffy 3 to 5 minutes.